North American Construction Group (NOA) Scheduled to Post Quarterly Earnings on Wednesday

-North American Construction Group (TSE:NOA – Get Free Report) (NYSE:NOA) last announced its quarterly earnings results on Wednesday, March 13th.
-The company reported C$0.88 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C$0.82 by C$0.06.
-The firm had revenue of C$326.30 million for the quarter, compared to the consensus estimate of C$315.13 million.
-North American Construction Group had a return on equity of 19.06% and a net margin of 6.60%.
+North American Construction Group (NYSE:NOA – Get Free Report) (TSE:NOA) last posted its quarterly earnings results on Wednesday, March 13th.
+The oil and gas company reported $0.65 EPS for the quarter, beating analysts’ consensus estimates of $0.59 by $0.06.
+North American Construction Group had a net margin of 6.60% and a return on equity of 22.18%.
+The company had revenue of $239.70 million during the quarter, compared to analyst estimates of $229.31 million.
+On average, analysts expect North American Construction Group to post $3 EPS for the current fiscal year and $3 EPS for the next fiscal year.

 Wall Street Analyst Weigh In